mm-jpeg/drwebsites/README.md

-A digital Agency specifically for the  medical healthcare industry with a goal to make the medical sector digital first.
+A digital marketing agency specifically for the  medical healthcare industry with a goal to make the medical sector digital first.